Kancharla Group Members Page

 Biography:

-Dr. Kancharla received a PhD in Chemistry from Acharya Nagarjuna University, India, in 2010 focusing on isolation and synthesis of various natural products of therapeutic importance.
-His doctoral research was completed with the aid of a fellowship granted by the Council of Scientific and Industrial Research, under the supervision of Dr. Narender Tadigoppula at the Central Drug Research Institute.
-Then he moved to Portland State University to pursue his postdoctoral training with Prof. Kevin Reynolds.
-He is a dedicated and passionate chemist with over 20 years of broad and extensive experience in the field of synthetic organic chemistry, drug discovery, medicinal chemistry, natural products, and biosynthesis.
-Specifically, he has broad experience in drug discovery and development of several novel antimalarial chemotypes, including prodiginines, tambjamines, acridones, marineosins and chalcones.
-He has been a successful Principal Investigator on many interdisciplinary research projects funded by the National Institutes of Health (NIH) and other funding agencies.
-He has published over 30 peer-reviewed publications in high impact scientific journals that have been heavily cited by other researchers across the globe.
-He started his independent career at Portland State University in 2019 as a Research Assistant Professor with a primary goal of facilitating translation of recent advances in basic science to novel therapeutics.
-His current research interests are in medicinal chemistry, drug discovery, and natural products, specifically for novel antiparasitic chemotypes.
+Dr. Papireddy Kancharla received his PhD in Chemistry from Acharya Nagarjuna University, India, in 2010, where his research focused on the isolation and synthesis of natural products of therapeutic importance.
+His doctoral work was conducted under the supervision of Dr. Narender Tadigoppula at the Central Drug Research Institute (CDRI), supported by a prestigious fellowship from the Council of Scientific and Industrial Research (CSIR).
+Following his PhD, Dr. Kancharla joined Portland State University as a postdoctoral researcher under the mentorship of Prof. Kevin Reynolds, where he expanded his expertise in medicinal chemistry, biochemistry, and natural product-inspired drug discovery.
+He is a dedicated and passionate chemist with more than two decades of broad experience spanning synthetic organic chemistry, medicinal chemistry, natural products, biosynthesis, and translational drug discovery.
+Dr. Kancharla’s research focuses on the discovery and development of novel antimalarial chemotypes, including prodiginines, tambjamines, acridones, marineosins and chalcones.
+As Principal Investigator on several interdisciplinary research projects funded by the National Institutes of Health (NIH) and other funding agencies, he has made significant contributions to the advancement of antiparasitic drug discovery.
+His research program has collectively attracted over $10 million in competitive funding.
+He has published more than 40 peer-reviewed papers in high-impact journals, and his work is widely cited by researchers around the world.
+Dr. Kancharla began his independent career at Portland State University in 2019 as a Research Assistant Professor and was promoted to Research Associate Professor rank in 2024.
+His laboratory aims to translate discoveries in basic science into novel therapeutics.
+His current research interests include medicinal chemistry, drug discovery, and natural product chemistry, with an emphasis on developing new chemotypes for the treatment and prevention of parasitic diseases.

 Group Members